Bidirectional Runtime Enforcement of First-Order Branching-Time Properties: Synthesising Action Disabling Monitors

 \section{Synthesising Action Disabling Monitors}

 Although \Cref{def:enforceability} (instantiated with \Cref{def:enforcement}) enables us to rule out erroneous monitors that purport to enforce a property, the \emph{universal quantifications} over all systems in \Cref{def:senf,def:evtenf} make it difficult to prove that a monitor does indeed enforce a property correctly in a bidirectional setting (disproving, however, is easier).
 Establishing that a formula is enforceable, \Cref{def:enforcement}, involves a further existential quantification over a monitor that enforces it correctly; put differently, in order to show that a formula is \emph{not} enforceable, amounts to another universal quantification, this time over all possible monitors.
 Moreover, establishing the enforceability of a logic entails yet another universal quantification, on all the formulas in the logic.
-In many case (including ours), the sets of systems, monitors and formulas are infinite.
+In many cases (including ours), the sets of systems, monitors and formulas are infinite.

 We address these problems through an \emph{automated synthesis procedure} that produces an enforcement monitor from a safety \recHML formula, expressed in a syntactic fragment of \SHML.
-This fragment has already been used to establish enforceability results in a uni-directional setting~\cite{Cassar2018Concur} and is the source logic used in tools such as detectEr~\cite{AttardAAFIL21}; it also coincides with \SHML in the regular setting~\cite{AcetoAFIK:jlap20:determ}.
+This fragment, called \SHMLnf, has already been used to establish enforceability results in a uni-directional setting~\cite{Cassar2018Concur} and is the source logic employed by the tool detectEr\footnote{\texttt{https://duncanatt.github.io/detecter/}}\cite{AttardAAFIL21,AcetoAAEFI22,AchilleosEFLX22} used to verify the correctness of concurrent systems written in Erlang~\cite{AcetoAFI21} and Elixir~\cite{BrunAF21}; it also coincides with \SHML in the regular setting~\cite{AcetoAFIK:jlap20:determ}.
 We show that the synthesised monitors are correct, according to \Cref{def:enforcement}.
 For a unidirectional setting, it has been shown that monitors that only administer \emph{omissions} are expressive enough to enforce \emph{safety properties}~\cite{Ligatti2005,Falcone2012,VanHulst2017,Cassar2018Concur}.
 Analogously, for our bidirectional case, we restrict ourselves to action disabling monitors and show that they can enforce \emph{any} property expressed in terms of this \SHML fragment.